alonp98/Projects/Tipsy/README.md

 This project is built during my iOS course by Angela Yu (Udemy).

-# Built a tip calculator app
+# Built A Tip Calculator App